ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    (respectively) until the TTL or signatures on the records in question expire.
 However, it seems prudent for resolvers to avoid blocking new authoritative data or synthesizing new data on their own.
+   Resolvers that follow this recommendation will have a more consistent